Sarthakbh321/BellyMelly-task/README.md

 # BellyMelly Frontend Task

 This is the assignment website for the Frontend Internship at BellyMelly.
+It is completely responsive.

 ## Tech stack used